Updated: February 2026 • 8 min read

 Core Features:

-- If-this-then-that automation rules (e.g., "save $5 every time I skip coffee")
+- If-this-then-that automation rules (e.g., "save $5 every time I skip the coffee shop")

 - Round-up investing with customizable multipliers

-- Goal-based saving buckets
+- Goal-based saving buckets with visual progress tracking

 - Partner rewards that boost savings